Linear Resonant Actuator Manufacturer

 - The frequency and amplitude settings of the LRA motor can be adjusted to meet different device specifications.

-LRA Related Patents
+Linear Resonance Actuator Related Patents

 One of the patents is about a design of linear vibration motor with large amplitude .
 A damping pad is installed on the other side of the mounting side of the stator assembly and the rotor assembly.
 The damping pad can avoid hard collision with the housing when the rotor assembly vibrates inside the housing, which prolongs the service life of the linear vibration motor.
 A magnetic loop is placed on the outside of the coil to increase the amplitude of the linear vibration motor.
 It can also optimize the haptic experience when using electronic devices equipped with linear vibration motors.